Executive Summary

 Handling the Issues of the Corporate Governance

-The key thing that is needed to be done here is to make sure that the development of the mechanism is carried out in the manner that it allows the establishment of the two internal mechanisms to be operated at the given time period (Abor and Adjasi, 2017, p.111).
-There is also need to make sure that the development of the internal and external control is being done (Abor and Adjasi, 2017, p.111).
-The main external control mechanism is to make sure that the market is developed for the controlling mechanism in terms of the corporate control (Abor and Adjasi, 2017, p.111).
+The key thing that needs to be done here is to ensure that the mechanism’s development is carried out in a manner that allows the establishment of the two internal mechanisms to be operated at the given time period (Abor and Adjasi, 2017, p.111).
+There is also a need to ensure that internal and external control development is being done (Abor and Adjasi, 2017, p.111).
+The main external control mechanism ensures that the market is developed for the controlling mechanism in terms of corporate control (Abor and Adjasi, 2017, p.111).
 At the same time, effort is needed to be made to make sure that the management of the labor markets and the concentrated shareholding of the block holders are needed to be done (Longo et al, 2015, p.28).
-Coming towards the external corporate control mechanism it is about making sure that the directors shareholding and the Board of Directors must be working in the manner that make sure that the long term development of the people can be carried out in the appropriate manner (Brunninge, 2017, p.308).
+Coming towards the external corporate control mechanism is about ensuring that the director’s shareholding and the Board of Directors work in a manner that ensures the people’s long-term development can be carried out appropriately (Brunninge, 2017, p.308).
 At times, when the market controls are weak, the internal corporate control mechanism that is supposed to play a vital role in the corporate governance mechanism is not able to work out in the right manner (Kocmanová et al. 2016, p.94).
-As a matter of fact, it has been counted among as one of the worst issues that are being faced by the emerging economies (Abor and Adjasi, 2017, p.111).
+As a matter of fact, it has been counted as one of the worst issues that are being faced by emerging economies (Abor and Adjasi, 2017, p.111).

-Barriers in the Development of the SME
+Barriers to the Development of the SME

-There are quite a large number of issues that might hamper the progress and the growth of the smaller businesses (Brunninge, 2017, p.308).
-For instance, the concentration of the ownership and the way it needed to be managed, the fraudulent activities that are carried out the majority shareholders is termed as another major issue (Abor and Adjasi, 2017, p.111).
-Then there are illegal investment schemes that one gets to see at a rather regular basis these days and result is that the development of the SME’s and the way they are supposed to be developing in the Malaysian is not being carried out in the appropriate manner to say the least (Abor and Adjasi, 2017, p.111).
-Most of the times, these issues are able to surface due to the fact that the corporate guidelines and governing mechanism is not being followed by the SME’s (Abor and Adjasi, 2017, p.111).
-It is one of the main reason due to which if one talks about the number of SME’s that are witnessed in the given time period have not been able to perform in the right manner (Kocmanová et al. 2016, p.94).
-The ideal thing that is needed to be done is to make sure that the perfect corporate governance mechanism is needed to be developed in order to make sure that in the long run, the performance of the SME’s can be improved (Abor and Adjasi, 2017, p.111).
+Quite a large number of issues might hamper the progress and growth of smaller businesses (Brunninge, 2017, p.308).
+For instance, the concentration of the ownership, how it needs to be managed, and the fraudulent activities that the majority shareholders carry out are other major issue (Abor and Adjasi, 2017, p.111).
+Then there are illegal investment schemes that one gets to see on a rather regular basis these days and the result is that the development of the SMEs and the way they are supposed to be developing in Malaysian is not being carried out in the appropriate manner to say the least (Abor and Adjasi, 2017, p.111).
+Most of the time, these issues surface due to the fact that the corporate guidelines and governing mechanisms are not being followed by the SMEs (Abor and Adjasi, 2017, p.111).
+It is one of the main reasons why, if one talks about the number of SMEs witnessed in the given time period, they have not been able to perform correctly (Kocmanová et al. 2016, p.94).
+The ideal thing that needs to be done is to make sure that the perfect corporate governance mechanism is needed to be developed in order to make sure that in the long run, the performance of the SMEs can be improved (Abor and Adjasi, 2017, p.111).

 Enhancement of the Skills